ejfrancis/Meteor-Vue-Enterprise-Starter/README.md

 ```
 # Testing
 ## Unit Tests
 Unit tests are done with [Jest](https://facebook.github.io/jest/).
-See the package.json `"jest"` field for jest configuration.
+See the package.json `"jest"` field for Jest configuration.
 Unit test files are kept alongside their respective file that they're testing inside `src/`.
 To run unit tests, run this command:
 ```
 meteor npm run test:unit
 ```